Mukulsingh27/My-Portfolio-2/README.md

 # XKCD challenge
 #### [Get a COMIC on email every 5 minutes]

-A complete responsive, attractive and working web application that takes input from users and sends them an email every 5 minutes containing a random xkcd comic in it.
+A complete responsive, attractive, secured and working web application that takes input from users and sends them an email every 5 minutes containing a random xkcd comic in it.
 Or users can just simply read any random comic online.

 [![N|Mukul Singh](https://i.ibb.co/SQSdK5v/rtcamp.png)](http://demo.techmihirnaik.in/)